Laci1953/RC2014-CPM/ZORK/readme.txt

 How to use symtoh:
 -----------------
-Let's say we must "define" the xyz symbol, for the ovrN.
+Let's say we must "define" all the symbols having as prefix "xyz", for the ovrN.
-We edit ovrN.sym that was builded after linkovN (it contains the value 1234H for _xyz).
+We edit ovrN.sym that was builded after linkovN (it contains the values: 1234H for _xyzABC and 3456H for __xyzXYZ).
 We insert _xyz as the first line.
 Then, we use:
 >symtoh ovrN.h ovrN.sym
-...which will build the ovrN.h file, containing
+...which will build the ovrN.h file, containing:
-#define xyz 0x1234
+#define xyzABC 0x1234
+#define xyzXYZ 0x3456

 OUTPUT:
 -------